Studies benefit career

 “I love having good conversations with people and getting to know the community.
 Working in a public library is about connecting people with information and what they need.

-“I like writing and from a very young age I have written stories so I thought, ‘why not share these musings and put them on the internet?’
+“I enjoy writing and from a very young age I have written stories so I thought, ‘why not share these musings and put them on the internet?’
 I then started developing my own website after taking a web design course over the summer through the Open Polytechnic which taught me about HTML.

 Hana describes herself as a lifelong learner and says studying runs in her family.